yankeeinlondon/broccoli-docco/README.md

 function document(inputTree, options) {  }
 ````

-Usage would look something like:
+Usage in the Brocfile would look something like:

 ````js
 var docco = require('broccoli-docco').DoccoBroc;